diego-noah/agent/Paper/research/research-proposal.md

 This integration will allow the framework to proactively uncover vulnerabilities that only manifest under certain chain-specific behaviors or gas environments—closing a critical gap in multi-chain contract security.

+## 5.7 Explainability and Interpretability in Agentic Auditing Systems

+A critical barrier to the adoption of autonomous smart contract auditors is the **lack of transparency in AI decision-making**, especially for LLM-based agents.
+In high-stakes environments like decentralized finance (DeFi), developers and security professionals require **justifiable and traceable outputs**, particularly when code modifications or patch deployments are involved.

+Our framework introduces an **Explainability Module (EM)** within the agentic pipeline to ensure that decisions made by detection or patching agents are accompanied by **interpretable rationales**, sourced from both symbolic evidence and language-based reasoning.
+The EM incorporates the following mechanisms:

+- **Traceable Inference Paths**: Every agent decision—whether vulnerability detection, scoring, or patch suggestion—will log its reasoning steps, tool outputs, and prompt history.
+- **Counterfactual Explanations**: To increase developer trust, the system will generate contrastive explanations (e.g., “Had line X not included unchecked calls, this reentrancy would not be triggered.”).
+- **Visual Graph-Based Reports**: Integrating CFG/AST visualizations annotated with agentic insights (e.g., where vulnerabilities propagate) to improve comprehensibility for auditors.

+These features not only **foster transparency and user trust** but also serve as educational tools for developers learning secure smart contract development.

+This explainability effort is inspired by **ExpliSmart (Rahimi et al., 2024)**, which demonstrated the benefits of multi-modal vulnerability explanations in improving developer comprehension and trust in LLM-based audit agents.
+By embedding such transparency directly into the decision loop of agentic systems, our framework enhances both **security** and **adoptability**.

 ## 6. Expected Outcomes

 - A functional, LLM-driven agentic AI system for Solidity contract auditing and patch generation.